Hurricane Lee to strike weather-worn New England after heavy rain, flooding and tornadoes

 PORTLAND, Maine (AP) — After a deluge of rain, flooding, sinkholes and tornadoes this week, New England is about to face Hurricane Lee.

-The hurricane watch applied to eastern Maine, while the rest of the state and an area extending south through Massachusetts was under a tropical storm warning.
-Powerful winds and coastal flooding were expected to arrive Friday afternoon in southern New England and spread north.
+In Canada, residents were warned about the risk of power outages and flooding a year after the remnants of Hurricane Fiona washed houses into the ocean, knocked out power to most of two provinces and swept a woman into the sea.

-Although Lee did not contribute to the flooding that hit New England earlier in the week, it threatened to exacerbate conditions in a region that is already waterlogged.
+Canadian Prime Minister Justin Trudeau was convening the incident response group, which meets only to discuss events with major implications for Canada.
+Consisting of Cabinet ministers and senior officials, it was previously convened over events including the start of the COVID-19 pandemic in 2020 and the record wildfire season this year.

-The Coast Guard and emergency management agencies warned New England residents to be prepared, and utility companies brought in reinforcements to deal with any power outages.
+In New England, the Coast Guard and emergency management agencies also warned residents to be prepared, and utility companies brought in reinforcements to deal with any power outages.
 At Boothbay Harbor Marina in Maine, the community came together to remove boats from the water to keep them out of harm’s way.

 “It’s a batten-down-the-hatches kind of day,” owner Kim Gillies said Thursday.